muxuanliang/RobustAFT/README.md

 A unified Expectation-Maximization approach combined with the L1-norm (or sparse group lasso) penalty to perform variable selection and obtain parameter estimation simultaneously for the accelerated failure time model with right-censored survival data.

+# Requirment on R version

+We require the R version >=4.0.3 due to another package used in this package.

 # Setup
 To install the most up-to-date version, run the following command in R
 ```